 Verdeso comes in the form of foam.

 The FDA-approved label for Verdeso lists common side effects including headache, burning sensation at the application site, cold symptoms, viral infection, and increased blood pressure.
-Topical corticosteroids can also cause skin atrophy (thinning and wrinkling of skin and/or visible depressions), allergic contact dermatitis, secondary infection, stretch marks, and thickening of the skin.
+Topical corticosteroids can also cause skin atrophy (thinning, wrinkling and visible depressions of the skin), allergic contact dermatitis, secondary infection, stretch marks, and thickening of the skin.

-Rare but serious side effects listed for corticosteroids include glaucoma, high blood sugar, and reversible hypothalamic-pituitary-adrenal (HPA) axis suppression (a dysfunction of the adrenal system).
+Rare but serious side effects listed for corticosteroids include glaucoma, high blood sugar, and reversible hypothalamic-pituitary-adrenal axis suppression (a dysfunction of the adrenal system).
+Children may be more susceptible to adrenal dysfunction due to their larger skin surface area to body mass ratios.

 For more details about this treatment, visit: